Affordable Alternatives to enewton-Style Bracelets

 4. Look for versatility.

-Part of the Enewton charm is how seamlessly the pieces layer, whether you’re mixing metals, stacking bracelets, or pairing with other brands.
-Choose dupes that match this minimalist, everyday-wear style so they blend with your existing jewelry.
+Be sure to consider how these peices will layer.
+Whether you’re mixing metals, stacking bracelets, or pairing with other brands.
+Choose lookalikes that match this minimalist, everyday-wear style so they blend with your existing jewelry.

 5. Price vs. longevity.

-Even with dupes, you don’t have to settle for disposable jewelry.
+Even with similar styles for a fraction of the cost, you don’t have to settle for disposable jewelry.
 Many affordable brands now use tarnish-resistant coatings or waterproof materials.
 Spending a few extra dollars can get you a dupe that actually lasts through gym sessions, showers, and daily wear.
 BUT if you don’t plan on wearing it a ton or want it for one or two occasions, go for the budget option – why not??

 Pearl Initial Bracelet

-With glass pearl and a non-tarnish letter charm, this sweet little bracelet really looks so much like the enewton inspire love small gold charm bracelet.
+With glass pearl and a non-tarnish letter charm, this is such a sweet little bracelet.
 Under $15, this would make a great bracelet for a favorite things party, a budget-friendly bridesmaid gift or a lovely little way to treat yourself.

 FAQ’s